Texas Super Aggravated Felony Lawyer

 Continuous Sex Abuse

 Continuous sex abuse (Tex.
 Pen.
 Code §21.02) requires two or more acts of sexual abuse against a child under the age of 14 over a period of at least 30 days.
 Offenses allegedly committed within a 30 day period do not count.
 However, “sex abuse” includes some offenses that go beyond the common meaning of “sex abuse.”
 So, it includes indecency with a child by contact, sexual assault, sexual performance by a child, but it also includes aggravated kidnapping or burglary if evidence suggests they had a sexual motive.
 The instances can involve different children or just one child.
 Worse, the State doesn’t have to prove any particular time or place, and the jury must only agree that two or more instances occurred but can disagree about which instances.
-An experienced sex crimes lawyer knows how to defend against the moving target the State will create.
+An experienced sex crimes lawyer in San Antonio knows how to defend against the moving target the State will create.
 Our super aggravated felony lawyers have experience battling the State’s vague accusations and demanding specific evidence.

 Super Aggravated Sex Assault: A 3G Offense

 Super aggravated sexual assault of a child requires, essentially, sexual contact with a child under the age of 6 or a child under the age of 14 if force was involved or the assault caused a serious bodily injury.
 No physical evidence is required.
 The word of a young child is enough for the State to charge someone with this offense and, sometimes, to convict.

 This offense is also listed as a “3G” crime in Texas law.
 The term refers to the Texas Code of Criminal Procedure 42.12 (3) (g), which places aggravated sexual assault in a category with other very serious offenses, including capital murder and aggravated kidnapping.
 In other words, the stakes in these cases could not be higher.